A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

 \subsubsection{EcoWikiRS}

-The EcoWikiRS \citep{zermatten2025ecowikirs} dataset contains over $90'000$ text-image pairs, combining high-resolution RGB aerial imagery from Switzerland with sentences from Wikipedia describing the habitat of a species observed at the location of the images.
-The species habitat description and aerial images have been paired together by using the geolocation of crowd-sourced species observations from the Global Biodiversity Information Facility (GBIF)\footnote{\url{https://www.gbif.org/}}.
-A specificity of this dataset is that most images are paired with more than one sentence, since several sentences are usually extracted from each Wikipedia article, depending on the number of species found and the length of the corresponding Wikipedia article.
-The dataset is split into train, validation and test following a spatial block split, with a block size of roughly $20$ km, and nearest neighbours are sampled only within the same split.
-This avoids performance inflation due to spatially autocorrelated training and test samples, when using a random split with geolocated observations \citep{kattenborn_spatially_2022}.
+The EcoWikiRS \citep{zermatten2025ecowikirs} dataset contains over $90,000$ text-image pairs, combining high-resolution RGB aerial imagery from Switzerland ($50~cm$ resolution, $100~m\times100~m$) with sentences from Wikipedia describing the habitat of a species observed at the location of the images.
+The geolocation of species observations from the Global Biodiversity Information Facility (GBIF)\footnote{\url{https://www.gbif.org/}} was used to pair species habitat descriptions with aerial images.
+A specificity of this dataset is that images are associated with more than one sentence, since several sentences are usually extracted from each Wikipedia article.
+The dataset is split into train, validation and test following a spatial block split, with a block size of roughly $20~km$, and nearest neighbours are sampled only within the same split.
+This avoids performance inflation due to spatially autocorrelated training and test samples \citep{kattenborn_spatially_2022}.